hunterdurbin/MileStone4/README.md

     1. You will need to download the 'AISTestData_dump.mysql' file and place it in the 'data/sql' directory.

     2. Run the 'quickInstallDatabase.py' for quick install.

+    3. Tables must be populated for the tests to work; when prompted, respond 'y' to ensure the tables are populated.

 ### Manual Installation